-- i) Female owned enterprises still access lower levels of credit as compared to male owned enterprises and this is attributable to several factors, including women having access to lower levels of collateral as compared to men; women are more cautious as compared to men and thus prefer not to risk taking credit when they are not sure of how they will repay. - ii) Formal female-owned enterprises have better access to credit than their informal counterparts.
-They are able to access credit from formal sources such as banks and also access higher levels of credit than informal ones. - iii) Formality is likely to even the playing field between male and female-owned enterprises and also to reduce gender gaps.
-It is likely that formal female-owned enterprises will be able to access the CGS in the same way as formal male-owned enterprises. - iv) Many women-owned enterprises are trapped in informality and access credit through informal channels such as women groups and table banking.
-This category should be considered for inclusion in the potential scope of the CGS while guarding against the possibility of onboarding undue default risks.
+- Formal female-owned enterprises have better access to credit than their informal counterparts.
+They are able to access credit from banks and SACCOs and also access higher levels of credit than informal ones. - ii) Formality is likely to even the playing field between male and female-owned enterprises and also to reduce gender gaps.
+It is likely that formal female-owned enterprises will be able to access the CGS in the same way as formal male-owned enterprises. - iii) Many women-owned enterprises are trapped in informality and access credit through informal channels such as women groups and table banking.
+This category should be considered for inclusion in the potential scope of the CGS while guarding against the possibility of on-boarding undue default risks.